5h4d/arch/README.md

 then follow the instructions and you should be all good

-After the system is installed and you boot into gnome, you can choose to install Discord, Steam, Wine, Lutris, Brave, Spotify, qBitTorrent, GParted, java and some gnome extensions by running ./gui-programs.sh and following instructions.
+After the system is installed and you boot into gnome, you can choose to install Discord, Steam, Wine, Lutris, Brave, qBitTorrent, GParted, java and some gnome extensions by running ./gui-programs.sh and following instructions.
 (Lutris will be configured for AMD)

 You should also run ./snapper-config.sh to configure automatic snapshots